AguaClara/Textbook/AIDE/Specifications.rst

    1. One end of the chemical dose controller (see :numref:`figure_spec_doser`) is connected to a float in the plant entrance tank.
 The dose slider and thus the ends of the doser hoses are located on the other half of the chemical dose controller lever.

    #.
-To provide a reasonable maximum angle of the lever system the lever shall be at least four times as long as the LFOM change in water depth.
+To provide a reasonable maximum angle of the lever system the lever on the float side shall be at least two times as long as the LFOM change in water depth.

 .. _figure_spec_doser: